Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 When we are planting roses against a building, plant them far enough away for good air circulation.
 Plant the rose a minimum of 1/2 its mature diameter away from the building.

-We water our roses in the morning.
+Water roses in the morning.
 Then the air circulation has time to dry the leaves before night time.
 This helps prevent leaf diseases.

 Whether we are planting a rose from a container or bare root, the steps are much the same.